andrew/ultimate-awesome/README.md

 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
 - [awesome-hep](https://github.com/sipcapture/awesome-hep) - A curated list of HEP / EEP enabled projects.
 - [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
+- [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
 - [awesome-chinese-learning](https://github.com/thomashirtz/awesome-chinese-learning) - Repository to share curated resources and tips accumulated while studying in China.
 - [awesome-sources](https://github.com/UlugbekMuslitdinov/awesome-sources) - Useful resources for every man in dev: sites, GitHub repositories and free-to-download books.
 - [awesome-list](https://github.com/vechain-community/awesome-list) - Resources for developers new to VeChain.